farooqbutt919/aws-cruddur-faroooq.cloud/journal/week0.md

 ```

-### AWS CLI ###
+### AWS CLI and Cloud Shell###

-I was able to install AWS CLI.
+I was able to install AWS CLI without any challenger.
 I also researched about how to use CLI for multiple users and came across --profile parameter.
-I created 2 IAM users(farooq1 and farooq2) and generated 2 set of credentials.
+I created 2 IAM users(farooq and farooq2) and generated 2 set of credentials.
 I was able to switch AWS CLI credentials by using --profile parameter.

-aws s3 ls --profile farooq1
+aws s3 ls --profile farooq
 aws s3 ls --profile farooq2

+image here